cbleser/range_test/README.md

 |ldc2 | 260.9%  | 10370250%   | 253.1% | 101.0%    |

-It's clear to see that the virtual function opSlice in this case used is what takes up the time.
+It's clear to see that the virtual function opSlice in what takes up the time.

 For the test bench, it can also be concluded if a final opSlice is used and instead and the code is compiled with ldc2 optimized with \-O3 the range in this case has zero cost.

 ### This is the code produced by ldc2

-*This code is the range_sum function with the virtual opSlice and we can see the virtual function.*
+*This code is the `range_sum` function with the virtual opSlice.*

 ```asm